-If you’re a lover of salty-sweet combos in the form of crunchy snacks, (like I am), then this Lighter Maple Kettle Corn is definitely a recipe to put at the top of your list!
-The added bonus is that it can be made in just a few minutes.
+If you’re a lover of salty-sweet combos in the form of crunchy snacks, (like I am), then this Lighter Kettle Corn is definitely a recipe to put at the top of your list!
+The added bonus is that it can be made in just 5-10 minutes.

 Admittedly, I’m a massive fan of kettle corn.
 If it’s being sold at a fair or carnival then it’s almost a guarantee that I’ll buy a bag… or two.
 Especially since I have three men in my life who also love kettle corn!
 Here are two of them…